uchicago-cs/student-resource-guide/tutorials/git.rst

 it to GitHub yet.
 Forgetting this step is actually a very common pitfall, so don’t forget to upload your changes.
-You must use the ``git push`` command for your changes to be uploaded to the Git server. *If you don’t, the course staff will not be able to see your work*.
+You must use the ``git push`` command for your changes to be uploaded to the Git server.
 Simply run the following command from the Linux command-line:

 ::